 As these messages have been shared with the community, many of you have reached out to share your stories, perspective and ideas.
-President Gibson said that pursuing justice will be a priority for his administration.
+In July, President Gibson said that pursuing justice will be a priority for his administration.
 Your input is valuable and important to informing the initiatives to come.
 Click here to view his Fall 2020 semester summary update.

 On August 20, 2020, The Metro Atlantic Athletic Conference announced the commencement of its MAAC United for Justice Campaign.
 In the 2020-21 season, the MAAC will work both internally at the conference office and with all 11 member institutions to advance and execute strategies to combat racial injustices within our society.
 The MAAC and its member institutions will work to address the long-standing history of systemic racism and inequality that minorities in this country have and still currently face, with a goal to educate those around us and to create substantial change in our communities.
 Read more details here.

 Spring planning themes include programming and celebrations honoring Black History Month, Human Rights and Social Change, Arab Culture, and Pride Week.

 The Spirit of ’68 Committee adopted Strengthening the Bonds of Racial Justice at Siena College as the theme for this year’s programming, which included a well-attended October panel discussion on race and social justice featuring Capital Region community activists.